Meramec River Refuge

 For those wishing to spend the night and see more of the park, the campground features well-shaded basic and electric campsites nestled among the wooded hills.
 A sanitary dumping station, modern restrooms, hot showers, laundry facilities and several water hydrants are available for visitors' convenience.

-A walk along the one-mile Spice Bush Trail is an excellent way to see the many natural wonders of Robertsville State Park.
+A walk along Spice Bush Trail is an excellent way to see the many natural wonders of Robertsville State Park.
 It meanders through a hardwood forest and features several kinds of bushes, including the spice bush for which the trail is named.
 Diverse wildlife species make their homes in the forest, and lucky visitors can catch a glimpse of these creatures along the trail.

 Robertsville State Park is an important component of the Meramec River Recreation Association (MRRA), which is a series of existing and proposed parks and open spaces along the river.
 The MRRA represents a joint citizen-government cooperative action to preserve and rejuvenate a major river recreation source.